Frequently asked questions (FAQ)

 - the incidence of connections between private investigators, police officers and journalists at the News of the World and other parts of the media and alleged corruption involved in the linkages between them.

-(a) engaging with members of the family and take their views into account at all stages in relation to the methodology of its work and the results of its work;
+(a) engaged with members of the family and took their views into account at all stages in relation to the methodology and results of its work;

-(b) obtaining and examining all relevant documentation from all relevant bodies, governmental and non-governmental alike, including but not limited to papers held by;
+(b) obtained and examined all relevant documentation from all relevant bodies, governmental and non-governmental alike, including but not limited to papers held by:

 - The Metropolitan Police;